janisskuja/unfair_pong/README.md

 # unfair_pong
-Another 2d pong game created in Godot
+Another 2d pong game created in Godot: https://jdzsk.itch.io/unfair-pong

 TriJam entry.
 This was made in MORE than 3h though, so I'm out of competition - still, I hope you enjoy it!